-Showers & Storms Approaching
+Showers and Storms Approaching

 --Meteorologist Matt Callihan